BU-Spark/pitne-affordable-housing-efficacy/dataset-documentation/DATASETDOC-fall25-teamA.md

 [Link](https://github.com/BU-Spark/pitne-affordable-housing-efficacy.git)
 * What is the link to your project’s Google Drive folder? \*\**This should be a Spark\!
 Owned Google Drive folder \- please contact your PM if you do not have access\*\**
 [Link](https://drive.google.com/drive/u/1/folders/1p01teV8XJz43jc-hNAiNo4L22ePyiaex)
 * In your own words, what is this project about?
 What is the goal of this project?

+This project analyzes housing application patterns for the Citizens’ Housing and Planning Association (CHAPA), a nonprofit focused on expanding access to affordable housing across Massachusetts.
+The work uses applicant-level data to understand who applies, where they apply from, and what factors influence their application choices.
+Overall, the project aims to provide insight into access, equity, and demand in the affordable housing market, helping CHAPA make more informed decisions about property locations, outreach, and policy interventions.
 * Who is the client for the project?

 David Gasser and Josh Vogel